sustrik/libdill/tutorial-basics.md

 Closing them is not an easy feat though.
 The main function would have to keep a list of all open coroutine handles.
 The coroutines, before they exit, would have to notify the main function about the fact so that it can close the handle...
 The more you think about it the more complex it gets.

-Luckily, libdill has a concept of coroutine bundles.
+Luckily though, libdill has a concept of coroutine bundles.
 Bundle is a set of zero or more coroutines referred to by a single handle.
 In fact, there's no such a thing as direct coroutine handle.
 Even `go` which seems to return a coroutine handle really returns a handle to a bundle containing a single coroutine.

 We can use bundles to solve our cleanup problem.
 First, we will create an empty bundle.
 Then we will launch individual `dialogue` coroutines in the bundle.
 As the execution of any particular coroutine finishes its stack will be automatically deallocated and it will be removed from the bundle.
 There will be no memory leaks.